Sanctions Screening API — Turkey

 Sanctions screening built for Turkey's compliance reality.

-Turkey is on the FATF grey list.
-International banks apply enhanced scrutiny.
+Türkiye left the FATF grey list in June 2024, but international banks still apply enhanced due diligence to the region.
 MASAK maintains its own designations.
-Verifex screens against MASAK, OFAC, UN, EU, and 50+ other sources — with multi-script matching engineered for Turkish name transliterations.
+Verifex screens against MASAK, OFAC, UN, and other international sources — with multi-script matching engineered for Turkish name transliterations.
 Free tier: 50 screens/month.

-Since October 2021, Turkey has been on the FATF grey list for strategic deficiencies in AML/CFT.
-This means heightened scrutiny from correspondent banks, payment processors, and trade finance providers.
+Türkiye was on the FATF grey list from October 2021 until the FATF removed it on 28 June 2024 (source: FATF).
+The period of heightened scrutiny from correspondent banks, payment processors, and trade finance providers left lasting due-diligence expectations.
 Demonstrable sanctions screening with structured evidence is no longer optional for Turkish fintechs, manufacturers, and logistics companies doing cross-border business.

 Turkey context